Ireland Hiking: Wild Atlantic Way

 - Sleepwear and toiletries

-- Any personal medications, including motion sickness remedies
+- Any personal medications, including motion sickness remedies for bus rides

 - EF Adventures handpicks every hotel you’ll stay at, striking a balance between comfort, location, sustainability, and local charm.